Investigating Cyanotype Developer Absorption

 It is clearly visible that the slides exposed through the potassium ferricyanide have a significantly lower density (13%) than the ones exposed through either the potassium ferrocyanide (65%) or the bare agar covered slide (64%).
 I think this supports my hypothesis that there is an optical effect at play, but to clearly prove that this is related to the absorption spectrum of the iron (III) ion further investigation using a light spectrometer would probably be needed.
 And I don’t have one of those.
 Yet…

 The three slides that used pre-mixed chemicals show the expected sensitivities.
 The overall density is higher since, I assume, the developer is not concentrated in a single layer above the light sensitive compound but interspersed with it throughout the height of the agar layer.
-This this causes the effect to be somewhat less pronounced than in the other test samples and resembles a situation close to that encountered in normal use.
+This causes the effect to be somewhat less pronounced than in the other test samples and resembles a situation close to that encountered in normal use.

 Conclusion